Here’s an unusual way to cut your car insurance rates: Move.

 - Uninsured motorist coverage

-The top five most outrageous states for car insurance are:
+According to Insure.com, the top five most outrageous states for car insurance premiums are:

 - Rhode Island